 Hard subsoil.
 Hardpan is a thick layer of impervious subsoil.
-Hardpan can be naturally occurring, or it can be the result of construction equipment densely compacting yards and lawns which are then topped with a layer of topsoil, disguising the issue.
+Hardpan can be naturally occurring, or it can be the result of construction equipment densely compacting yards and lawns that are then topped with a layer of topsoil, disguising the issue.
 Once water percolates down to the hardpan, it has nowhere else to go and begins pooling.

-Make accommodations.
-A high water table is a much more difficult issue to address.
-Instead, it’s a fact of life that you will likely have to work around.
+Improve drainage with deeper lawn borders.
+A high water table is a difficult issue to address—you’ll probably just have to work around it.
 However, you can still improve drainage by increasing the depth of your lawn borders.
 You can also add layers of soil to create raised beds.

 Install a French drain.
-A French drain (also known as a curtain drain) is actually a comprehensive drainage system made from rather simple materials.
+A French drain (also known as a curtain drain) is a comprehensive drainage system made from rather simple materials.
 A graded trench directs the flow of water away from the home.
 The trench is then filled in with gravel, which lets gravity do the work of channeling the water into a perforated pipe that sits at the trench’s base.